Control effectiveness and continuity assumption

 The Statements of the Managing Board conform with the Dutch Corporate Governance Code best practice 1.4.3 on ‘Board Statements’.

-At DSM, we visualize our control environment as a ‘house’ that includes the internal control process areas with control measures related to strategic, operational, compliance and reporting risks.
-The elements of COSO (the Committee of Sponsoring Organizations of the Treadway Commission) provide a framework for identifying company activities that are carried out to ensure that the control environment is adequately structured.
+At DSM, we visualize our control environment as a ‘house’ that includes the internal control process areas with control measures related to strategic, operational, financial, compliance and reputational risks.
+The elements of COSO (the Committee of Sponsoring Organizations of the Treadway Commission) provide a framework for structuring company activities that are carried out to ensure that the control environment is adequately structured.
 Finally, to make sure that full use is made of learning opportunities, monitoring activities include the sharing of findings and experiences as well as the application of control measures across the supporting pillars.

 COA assesses the operation of risk management framework of the units by performing risk-based audits.
 These audits review the key processes and activities for the specific units.
 By means of these audits, COA closes the risk management cycle and provides additional assurance to the Managing Board as to the effectiveness of the design and operation of the risk management and internal control systems.

 COA reports its audit results to the Managing Board and Executive Committee twice a year.
 COA also shares an overview with the Audit Committee of the Supervisory Board and communicates the executive summary of each audit report to Geraldine Matchett in her capacity as CFO and Co-CEO and to Dimitri de Vreeze in his capacity as Co-CEO.